internationalworkplace/laravel-test/README.md

 ## Laravel API Test

-This is a simple API test using Laravel 10 requests data from arcsecond.
+This is a simple API test using Laravel 10 requests data from [arcsecond.io](https://api.arcsecond.io).

+Please refer to the [OPEN AI](https://api.arcsecond.io/schema/swagger) schema for the endpoints you will need to get this test working.

+#### The Goal

+The goal of this test is to create a simple API that will provide two GET endpoints:
+1. Fetch all cosmology activities.
+2. Fetch all cosmology activities for a given ID.

+Please use Laravel best practices to show how you could achieve this.